graphql/graphql-spec/spec/Section 6 -- Execution.md

   - While {result} is not closed:
     - If {streamDirective} is defined and {index} is greater than or equal to {initialCount}:
-      - Let {stream} be a new Stream Record.
-      - Let {id} be the corresponding entry on {stream}.
+      - Let {id} be an identifier unique to this execution.
       - Let {earlyReturn} be the implementation-specific value denoting how to notify {iterator} that no additional items will be requested.
       - Enqueue a New Stream Event on {eventQueue} with details {id}, {label}, {path}, and {earlyReturn}.
-      - Call {ExecuteStreamField(stream, path, iterator, fieldGroup, index, innerType, variableValues, incrementalPublisher, incrementalDataRecord)}.
+      - Call {ExecuteStreamField(stream, path, iterator, fieldGroup, index, innerType, variableValues, incrementalPublisher, incrementalDataId)}.
       - Return {items}.
     - Otherwise:
       - Wait for the next item from {result} via the {iterator}.